dash-ka/REAL-BioCR/README.md

 _A minimum diagnostic criterion is the combination of either the skin tumours or multiple odontogenic keratocysts plus a positive family history for this disorder._
 ___
 ## NER
-The NER phase detects spans in text that represent the target entities and return them along with the a short definition, as follows:
+The NER phase extracts spans that represent target entities from the given text.\
+Optionally, for each mention a short definition can be generated, as follows:
 ```yaml
 skin tumors: Abnormal growths or masses that occur in the skin and can be benign or malignant
 odontogenic keratocysts: Cysts that develop in the jawbones and are derived from the remnants of dental tissue.